quantumlib/Cirq/docs/tutorial.md

 ### Creating the Ansatz

-If you look closely at the circuit creation code above you will see that we applied the `append` method to both a `tuple` and a `list` (recall that in python one can use generator comprehensions in method calls).
+If you look closely at the circuit creation code above you will see that we applied the `append` method to both a `generator` and a `list` (recall that in python one can use generator comprehensions in method calls).
-Inspecting the [code](/cirq/circuits/circuit.py) for append on sees that in the append method generally takes an `OP_TREE` (or a `Moment`).
+Inspecting the [code](/cirq/circuits/circuit.py) for append one sees that the append method generally takes an `OP_TREE` (or a `Moment`).
 What is an `OP_TREE`?
 It is not a class but a contract.
 Roughly an `OP_TREE` is anything that can be flattened, perhaps recursively, into a list